-In a salon environment, this is a considerable challenge even in non-COVID times, given the breadth of things you should consider.
+In a salon environment, carrying out a risk assessment will require a bit of work, even in non-COVID times, given the breadth of things you should consider.
 But the task of assessing the risks isn’t usually as daunting as it seems.
 There are a lot of good quality free templates and resources available these days and this Bulletin will point you to them.

 The NHBF provides templates for risk assessments appropriate in a salon environment: https://www.nhbf.co.uk/nhf-shop/?p=2&type=113